ndiego/easy-plugin-stats/readme.txt

 	* Go to Plugins->Add New and search for "Easy Plugin Stats”.
 Once found, click "Install".
 	* Download the folder from WordPress.org and zip the folder.
 Then upload via Plugins->Add New->Upload.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. From the ‘Plugins’ page, head to a post/page and check out the new button in your editor.
+3. From the 'Plugins' page, head to a post/page and check out the new button in your editor.
 4. If you have any implementation questions, please post in the plugin support forum.